What is Logistics: Definition, Importance and Types

 What is Logistics?

 Logistics is planning, storing, managing, and shipping goods from their point of origin to the end consumer (point of consumption).
-Logistics is the physical completion of a sales transaction; to be honest, no transactions mean no profits.

 Importance of Logistics

 Effective logistics management leads to lower costs, increased efficiencies, proper inventory control, better production rates, optimal usage of warehouse space, and increased customer satisfaction.
 All these factors together contribute to the success of a business.
-Effective management of returns also helps to generate revenues for the business.
+Effective management of returns also helps generate revenues for the business.

 Types of Logistics